theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-introduction.md

 - DataSources and Extractors

 {: .box-note }

-**Note:** depending on the connected SAP source system there are differences in available provider context.
+**Note:** Depending on the connected SAP source system there are differences in available provider context.

 The following example depicts the available provider context with BW /4 HANA connected as SAP source system.
 A BW or ECC system contains less options in the provider context list.